-To complicate matters, despite the plethora of available security monitoring and protection tools, CISOs often feel they have little control over the probability of a cyberattack happening and are overwhelmed and even chastised when it does.
+To complicate matters, despite the plethora of available security monitoring and digital risk protection tools, CISOs often feel they have little control over the probability of a cyberattack happening and are overwhelmed and even chastised when it does.
 CIO Dive reports that 45% of executives say they’ve experienced online or verbal abuse in connection with cyber incidents, while Dark Reading suggests a link between the stress and constant urgency of the job and the average tenure of a CISO (18 to 24 months).
 Compare that to the average tenure of a CEO (8.4 years), CFO (6.2 years), and COO (5.5 years).

 Managing the burnout

 Common principles of stress management recommend boiling the source of stress down to its simplest elements, writing down everything you need to do, and prioritizing deadlines.
 Once you know what you’re dealing with, you have a newfound sense of order and direction.
 If you are still struggling to get motivated, check off the easiest stuff first.